 The Office is also subject to the provisions of the European Directive 2003/4/EC on public access to environmental information and various AIE Regulations enacted in Ireland as a consequence.

-The role and responsibilities of the Office are set out in the Office's information leaflet What the Ombudsman Does, available here.
+The role and responsibilities of the Office are set out in the Office's webpage on What we do.

 View an indicative list of bodies under the remit of the Ombudsman here.